marktmcgraw/burger-app/README.md

 ## Acknowledgements

 I referenced code examples from Section 14 of our curriculum, as well as documentation from mySQL, Heroku.
 Debugging guidance for my routes.js file was provided by Stack Overflow.
 Deployment troubleshooting provided by my class instructor, teaching assistants, and other students in my cohort.
+Burger graphic provided by kindpng.com.